TN 234 (09-24)

 Exclude from income any CTC payments received as a refund beginning with tax year 2001.

-F. Procedure for how to document Federal tax refunds and advance tax credits for SSI income purposes
+F. Procedure for how to document federal tax refunds and advance tax credits for SSI income purposes

-Accept the individual’s allegation of the amount attributable to the Federal refundable and advance tax credit and the month received the tax refund.
+Accept the individual’s allegation of the amount attributable to the federal refundable and advance tax credit and the month received the tax refund.
 Document the allegation on the Report of Contact page and lock it, or fax the report of contact into the Non-Disability Repository for Evidentiary Documents (NDRED) for non-MSSICS cases, according to the procedures in GN 00301.285 through GN 00301.289.
 Do not retain the paper form after you document the issue electronically.

-IMPORTANT: The MWP tax credit ends with the 2011 tax year, beginning after December 31, 2010.
+IMPORTANT: The MWP tax credit ended with the 2011 tax year, beginning after December 31, 2010.

 Normal income counting rules apply if the individual receives a tax credit in wages.
 The MWP tax credit modifies only the individual’s net pay; therefore, it does not affect gross wages.
 For more information about determining countable wages, see SI 00820.100.